Droop nose (aeronautics): History

 The Delta 2 became a key development platform for what would later be known as Concorde, an early supersonic airliner, which harnessed a cutting-edge ogee or ogival delta wing design.
 It was decided to convert one of the two Delta 2 aircraft into a testbed for the ogival wing shape.
 Re-designated as the BAC 221, much of the airframe apart from the wing remained unaltered, the droop nose being one of the features that was carried over.
 The BAC 221 was used for varied flight testing from 1964 until 1973, after which it was placed on public display.

-Concorde was furnished with a droop nose, which was developed and manufactured under contract by Marshall's of Cambridge by a team led by Norman Harry OBE.
+Concorde was furnished with a droop nose which was developed and manufactured at BAC Hurn, Dorset, UK, which also developed and manufactured additional components including the cockpit visors under contract by Marshall's of Cambridge, by a team led by Norman Harry OBE.
 Needing to endure temperatures in excess of 100 °C at supersonic flight, the nose window and visor glass were developed by Triplex.
 The droop nose enabled the airliner to switch between being streamlined to reduce drag for optimal aerodynamic efficiency and not obstructing the pilot's view during taxi, take-off, and landing operations.

 Concorde's droop nose was accompanied by a moving transparent visor that retracted into the nose prior to being lowered.
 When the nose was raised to horizontal, the visor would rise in front of the cockpit windscreen for aerodynamic streamlining.
 A controller in the cockpit allowed the visor to be retracted and the nose to be lowered to 5° below the standard horizontal position for taxiing and take-off.
 Following take-off and after clearing the airport, the nose and visor were raised.
 Prior to landing, the visor was again retracted and the nose lowered to 12.5° below horizontal for maximal visibility.
 Upon landing, the nose was raised to the 5° position to avoid the possibility of damage.
 There was also a standby droop system if the main system failed, operated from the cockpit central console, and as a last resort if both hydraulic systems failed, a lever could be pulled in the cockpit to release the mechanical latches, allowing the nose to fall under gravity to the 12.5° position.